By Mike Loughrin, CEO for Transformance Advisors

 - Consumer demand ripples up by a few units a week at the retailer

 - Retailer responds to the increase and orders another case for each store

 - Distributor responds to the retailer and orders another truckload from the manufacturer

-- Manufacturer schedules a work order to run a 90 day supply and orders the items in the bill of materials from numerous suppliers
+- Manufacturer schedules a 90 day supply and orders the items in the bill of materials from numerous suppliers

 - Suppliers receive the orders with a request to fulfill immediately

-The first startling thing about the bullwhip effect is how each participant in the supply chain is exhibiting rational behavior that allows the small ripple to become a loud snap.
+The first startling thing, about the bullwhip effect, is how each participant in the supply chain is exhibiting rational behavior which allows the small ripple to become a loud snap.
 And this loud snap is just a metaphor for the sound of service failures and excessive costs as everyone scrambles to recover and meet the needs of their customers.

 While our example described the impact whereby consumer demand increased, the second startling thing about the bullwhip effect is how the use of routine planning processes will also lead to the loud snap – even when there is no change in consumer demand.